-- 275. On March 26, 2010, the FDA issued another Warning Letter to Gilead, this time in connection with Gilead's direct-to-consumer print advertising for Truvada.
-The FDA stated that Gilead's Truvada advertisement was false and misleading because it overstated the efficacy of Truvada and minimized the risks associated with the drug, in violation of the Federal Food, Drug, and Cosmetic Act and FDA implementing regulations.
-The FDA noted that Truvada is associated with "serious risks" like new onset or worsening renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), and decreases in bone mineral density, including cases of osteomalacia (associated with proximal renal tubulopathy and which may contribute to fractures).
-The agency stated that Gilead's Truvada advertising was false or misleading because it failed to present the risks associated with Truvada with a prominence and readability comparable to the statements regarding the drug's benefits. - 276.
-In addition to the reasons set forth in the Warning Letter, the Truvada advertising was also false and misleading because, like the earlier Truvada advertising, it continued to suggest that kidney problems only occurred in, and monitoring was also necessary for, patients that had had kidney problems in the past or took other medications that can cause kidney problems. - 277.
-Upon information and belief, Gilead's other direct-to-consumer advertising for Viread, Truvada, Atripla, and Complera similarly failed to adequately warn patients about the true risk of TDF and the need to routinely monitor all patients for TDF-associated kidney and bone effects. - 278.
+- including cases of osteomalacia (associated with proximal renal tubulopathy and which may contribute to fractures).
+The agency stated that Gilead's Truvada advertising was false or misleading because it failed to present the risks associated with Truvada with a prominence and readability comparable to the statements regarding the drug's benefits. - 318.
+In addition to the reasons set forth in the Warning Letter, the Truvada advertising was also false and misleading because, like the earlier Truvada advertising, it continued to suggest that kidney problems only occurred in, and monitoring was also necessary for, patients that had had kidney problems in the past or took other medications that can cause kidney problems. - 319.
+Upon information and belief, Gilead's other direct-to-consumer advertising for Viread, Truvada, Atripla, and Complera similarly failed to adequately warn patients about the true risk of TDF and the need to routinely monitor all patients for TDF-associated kidney and bone effects. - 320.
 Gilead's patient package inserts for Viread, Truvada, Atripla, and Complera also failed to warn about all patients' need to be routinely monitored by their doctors for adverse kidney and bone effects.
-The patient package inserts said nothing for years about monitoring anyone other those who were already at risk for kidney and bone problems despite Gilead's knowledge that TDF was injuring patients without identified risk factors for such injuries. - 279.
-Gilead's patient package inserts for Viread, Truvada, Atripla, and Complera failed to adequately warn patients even after Gilead had inadequately updated the warnings in its prescriber labeling. - 280.
-For example, Gilead did not disclose to patients that Viread may cause "new or worse kidney problems" until more than two years after Gilead added that warning to the Viread prescriber COMPLAINT FOR DAMAGES 69 labeling.
-And Gilead waited many more years before it added the "new or worse kidney problems" disclosure to the patient package inserts for other TDF products; it did not appear in the Truvada patient package insert until June 17, 2013 and did not appear in the Atripla patient package insert until July 25, 2018-nearly five and ten years respectively after Gilead first warned doctors that TDF may cause "new onset or worsening renal impairment."
+The patient package inserts said nothing for years about monitoring anyone other those who were already at risk for kidney and bone problems despite Gilead's knowledge that TDF was injuring patients without identified risk factors for such injuries. - 321.
+Gilead's patient package inserts for Viread, Truvada, Atripla, and Complera failed to adequately warn patients even after Gilead had inadequately updated the warnings in its prescriber labeling. - 322.
+For example, Gilead did not disclose to patients that Viread may cause "new or worse kidney problems" until more than two years after Gilead added that warning to the Viread prescriber labeling.
+And Gilead waited many more years before it added the "new or worse kidney problems" disclosure to the patient package inserts for other TDF products; it did not appear in the Truvada patient package insert until June 17, 2013 and did not appear in the Atripla patient package insert until July 25, 2018-nearly five and ten years respectively after Gilead first warned doctors that TDF may cause "new onset or worsening renal impairment." - 323.
+Gilead similarly delayed disclosing to patients in the patient package inserts about doctors' need to assess all plaintiffs' kidney function prior to initiating treatment with TDF.
+Although COMPLAINT FOR DAMAGES 84 Case No.: 010759-11/1295690 V1

-281. Gilead similarly delayed disclosing to patients in the patient package inserts about doctors' need to assess all plaintiffs' kidney function prior to initiating treatment with TDF.
-Although Gilead added that warning to the Viread prescriber labeling in May 2007, it did not tell patients that "[y]our healthcare provider should do blood tests to check your kidneys before you start treatment" with TDF until August 16, 2012, for Viread, May 15, 2018, for Truvada, July 25, 2018, for Atripla, and January 25, 2013, for Complera.
+Gilead added that warning to the Viread prescriber labeling in May 2007, it did not tell patients that "[y]our healthcare provider should do blood tests to check your kidneys before you start treatment" with TDF until August 16, 2012, for Viread, May 15, 2018, for Truvada, July 25, 2018, for Atripla, and January 25, 2013, for Complera.
 At a minimum, Gilead was grossly negligent in failing to ensure that its warnings to patients were consistent with those it gave to doctors and the patient warnings it gave were consistent among its various TDF Drugs.